Outer space and high-altitude activities regulatory system

 The regulations that were necessary to implement the Act when it came into force included:

-- clarification regarding which vehicles that go (or are capable of going) to high-altitude are not high-altitude vehicles (HAVs) for the purposes of the Act, and hence won’t require a licence.
+- clarification regarding which vehicles that go (or are capable of going) to high-altitude are not HAV’s for the purposes of the Act, and hence won’t require a licence.

 Regulatory agencies and their roles

-The New Zealand Space Agency, which sits within MBIE, is the lead government agency for space strategy, policy, regulation and business development.
+The New Zealand Space Agency, which sits within MBIE, is the lead government agency for space strategy, policy, and regulation.

 Collaboration and information-sharing